groonga/groonga/doc/source/reference/api/overview.rst

    if (rc != GRN_SUCCESS) {
      return 1;
    }
-   /* some Groonga API calling code... */
+   /* Some Groonga API calling codes... */
    /* Releasing resource used by libgroonga. */ grn_fin();
    return 0;